 Sole source procurement is covered under section §13-1-126 (NMSA 1978) of the Procurement Code.
 To procure goods and services using a sole source provider, the following procedures must be followed.
 Sole source procurement of goods, general services and professional services must be posted on the GSD/SPD online portal.
-Sole source procurements cannot have a term more than twelve (12) months.
-Any exception to this term must be granted by the State Controller.
-Such an exemption entitles the agency to extend a sole source contract but only if the proper amendment and laws, rules and policies are followed.

 1. Submit a Sole Source Determination form to SPD along with all supporting documentation.
 Instructions and additional information can be found on the GSD/SPD website.
+A sole source is generally required for a tangible good or general service over \$20,000 and over \$60,000 for a professional service when there is only a sole vendor that can provide the good or service.